 What Should I Do If My Child Swallows Toothpaste?

-If your child swallows toothpaste, call Poison Control at 1-800-222-1222 for treatment advice.
+If your child swallows a large quantity of toothpaste, call Poison Control at 1-800-222-1222 for advice.
 They will tell you exactly what you should do!

-For isolated cases, swallowing toothpaste usually only causes mild gastrointestinal discomfort, such as nausea, vomiting, and diarrhea.
-Make sure your child stays hydrated and give them a snack or drink that contains calcium, such as yogurt, string cheese, or milk.
+For these isolated cases, swallowing toothpaste can cause gastrointestinal discomfort, such as nausea, vomiting, and diarrhea.
+Make sure your child stays hydrated and give them a snack or drink with calcium, such as yogurt, string cheese, or milk.
 This may help alleviate their discomfort.

 Friendly Dentist for Kids in Tyler, TX